Find out how different threat modeling methods can help your business catalog potential threats and find solutions for threat mitigation.

 Threat Modeling and Cybersecurity

-In 1988, Robert Barnard was the first person to successfully develop and apply a profile for an IT-system attacker using threat modeling methodologies.
+In 1988, Robert Barnard was the first to successfully develop and apply a profile for an IT-system attacker using threat modeling methodologies.
 Then Edward Amoroso introduced the concept of a “threat tree” in his book “Fundamentals of Computer Security Technology,” published in 1994.
 Threat trees are similar to attack trees, a method of threat modeling we’ll further explore later in the article.

-In 1999, Microsoft cybersecurity professionals Loren Kohnfelder and Praerit Garg developed a model for considering attacks that were specific to the Microsoft Windows development environment: STRIDE (Spoofing identity, Tampering with data, Repudiation, Information disclosure, Denial of service, and Elevation of privilege).
+In 1999, Microsoft cybersecurity professionals Loren Kohnfelder and Praerit Garg developed a model for considering attacks specific to the Microsoft Windows development environment: STRIDE (Spoofing identity, Tampering with data, Repudiation, Information disclosure, Denial of service, and Elevation of privilege).
 This is another threat modeling method that we will explore more thoroughly later on.

-Threat modeling is most useful for organizations that are focused on software development and application security.
+Threat modeling is most useful for organizations focused on software development and application security.
 In these industries, security often receives less priority or is even ignored for the sake of hitting production deadlines.

 Why Is Threat Modeling Important?